-This young, busy and dynamic talent is currently in theatres nationwide in Jason Reitman’s film Labor Day (starring Kate Winslet & Josh Brolin) and is in post-production for her comedy web short, Complete Sentences.
+This young, busy and dynamic talent can be seen in Jason Reitman’s film Labor Day (starring Kate Winslet & Josh Brolin) which was recently released on DVD, is the Film Festival Curator & Producer for Planet Connections, just joined the cast of the indie film Nothing Can Come From Nothing, and is in post-production for her comedy web short, Complete Sentences?

-chandra recently performed Idris Goodwin‘s latest play, Victory Jones and the Incredible One Woman Band, directed by Wendy C. Goldberg at the New Play Summit/Denver Theater Center, in a wrokshop reading of Dan McCabe’s Christina Martinez, and in the Marcus Gardley play, dance of the holy ghosts, directed by Kwame Kweh-Armah.
+chandra was recently part of the cast that workshopped the hip-hop musical THE MOST EXCELLENT (AND BUSTED) BATTLE at Playwrights Horizons, performed Idris Goodwin‘s latest play, Victory Jones and the Incredible One Woman Band, directed by Wendy C. Goldberg at the New Play Summit/Denver Theater Center, in a workshop reading of Dan McCabe’s Christina Martinez, and in the Marcus Gardley play, dance of the holy ghosts, directed by Kwame Kweh-Armah.

 Other recent performances include Dunkfest ’88 at Ars Nova’s ANT Fest, in a workshop of the new musical Madame Walker and Her Divine Dream at New York Musical Theatre Festival (NYMF), and as Francine/Lena in the Pulitzer-Prize winning play Clybourne Park.
 On screen, she will soon be seen in Christopher Frieri’s indie feature Sweet Lorraine & the web series from Adel L. Morales, Pushing Dreams.